 Mom convicted in son's fentanyl death due for sentencing Monday; lawyer will seek appeal for retrial

-BATON ROUGE — A Baton Rouge woman due to be sentenced Monday for second-degree murder after her 2-year-old son died from his third fentanyl poisoning will seek a new trial after an appeal for a retrial was denied earlier this week, her lawyer said Friday.
+Ard was initially arrested following the 2022 death of her son, Mitchell Robinson III.
+Ard tried to argue she was no more than negligent in her son's death, but prosecutors argued Robinson's multiple overdoses, one of which required six doses of Narcan to revive him, constituted a murder charge.

+Prosecutors say that, in the Ard home, investigators found 2,500 doses of fentanyl that would have been lethal.
+The child had been hospitalized twice previously.

-A jury last month convicted Whitney Ard, 31, in the June 2022 death of Mitchell Robinson III.
+A jury last month convicted Ard in the June 2022 death of her son.
 Sentencing had been set for Thursday but was pushed back to Monday after Ard's lawyer asked for a new trial.

 Judge Louise Hines rejected the request, and her lawyer Sandra James Page said Friday she would ask the 1st Circuit Court of Appeal to intervene.
 Page says Ard did not intentionally kill the child, but that his death was due to negligence.